serdarbakirtas/FallingWords/README.md

 	- I worked on the design architecture which I have more experienced.
 	- I implemented simple design.
 + Improve or add if there had been more time
- 	- UI Test
+ 	- UI Test.
-	- Use locale storage to save the scores
+	- Use locale storage to save the scores.